Maame Ode’s Widowhood Rites Spark Reflection Amid Akosua Serwaa and Odo Broni Dispute

 Maame Ode is a popular Ghanaian traditional singer and performer, famous for her Nnwonkoro (traditional women's singing/dancing) and pioneering paid mourning services in Kumasi.

-In the footage, she goes through the rituals with deep emotion, showing just how meaningful these ceremonies are in honouring a loved one.
+In the footage, she was captured going through the rituals with deep emotion, showing just how meaningful these ceremonies are in honouring a loved one.

 Read also